grafana/mimir/docs/sources/guides/shuffle-sharding.md

 In the event a tenant is repeatedly sending a "query of death" which leads the querier to crash or getting killed because of out-of-memory, the crashed querier will get disconnected from the query-frontend or query-scheduler and a new querier will be immediately assigned to the tenant's shard.
 This practically invalidates the assumption that shuffle-sharding can be used to contain the blast radius in case of a query of death.

-To mitigate it, Cortex allows to configure a delay between when a querier disconnects because of a crash and when the crashed querier is actually removed from the tenant's shard (and another healthy querier is added as replacement).
-A delay of 1 minute may be a reasonable trade-off:
+To mitigate it, Grafana Mimir allows you to configure a delay between when a querier disconnects because of a crash and when the crashed querier is actually removed from the tenant’s shard (and another healthy querier is added as a replacement).
+A delay of 1 minute might be a reasonable trade-off:

 - Query-frontend: `-query-frontend.querier-forget-delay=1m`
 - Query-scheduler: `-query-scheduler.querier-forget-delay=1m`